ibm-cloud-docs/vpc/block_storage_is_faq.md

 IOPS is measured based on a load profile of 16 KB blocks with random 50% read and 50% writes.
 Workloads that differ from this profile might experience reduced performance.
 If you use a smaller block size, maximum IOPS can be obtained but throughput is less.
 For information, see
 [How block size affects performance](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).

-### What typical network performance should I expect between my compute instances and the block storage service?
+### What typical network performance might I expect between my compute instances and the block storage service?
 {: faq}
 {: #faq-block-storage-17}